Guidance for riders

-Remember that you have to carry your own kit on most legs of this ride so only pack what you need including any overnight stops. #Packlight
+Remember that you have to carry your own kit on most legs of this ride so only pack what you need including any overnight stops. #Packlight.
+There is no van!

 Our donation team page is

 This is the page for the whole ride and is made up of team members.
 It’s really easy to set up a member page within that team.
-Alternatively, you can share the link of your nearest group or another rider with your family and friends who wish to support you.
+Alternatively, you can share the link of another rider with your family and friends who wish to support you.
 Local groups and some individuals are setting up member pages.

 Make sure your friends and relations have that (and any other) link!
 People are only likely to donate when they know someone who is directly involved.
-Sharing photos (of you training?) on Facebook and Twitter is a great way to attract donations and to let friends know you are doing this without directly asking them for money.
-Our Facebook page always has updated photos and (we hope) even has some videos.
+Sharing photos (of your training?) on Facebook and Twitter is a great way to attract donations and to let friends know you are doing this without directly asking them for money.
+Our Facebook page will have updated photos and (we hope) even some videos.
 Feel free to use and/or share those as you wish.

 And, finally ….

 Tips from a cyclist